 Here are a few more suggestions on how to experience Greek island life on this beautifully unique island:

 Hi!
 I’m Vanessa from Athens, Greece.
-My mission is to explore all the Greek islands by land and sea, and I’m currently travelling around the Dodecanese!
-As for our next kayaking session, or other news about Greece, stay tuned on our FB page and Instagram!
+My mission is to explore all the Greek islands by land and sea – it will take a few years!
+As for our next kayaking activity, or other news about Greece, stay tuned on our FB page and Instagram!